HL7/fhir-ig-publisher/multi-lingual-IGs.md

 #1 Introduction

-All IGs are authored in a single primary language that is the master language.
+All IGs are authored in a single primary language that is the master language, and then additional languages are provided through the use of translation infrastructure.
-This does not have to be in english (even though most existing IGs are) Note that the external resources to the IG are also have a single primary language, but may provide translations.
+The primary language does not have to be in english (even though most existing IGs use english) Note that the external resources to the IG are also have a single primary language, but may provide translations.